tm-LBenson/photography/README.md

 # Benson Photography Website

-This is a static website for a fictional photographer named Lewis Benson.
-The website is designed to showcase Lewis's photographic portfolio while providing information about him and a means of contacting him.
+This is a static website built for learning purposes.
+The site can be used as a template to get started on a real photography portfolio.

 ## Live Preview